previousdolphin/practice-data-analytics-engineering/airflow/challenges.md

 # Airflow Challenges

 - Build a DAG with @daily schedule and task groups: ingest -> dq -> transform -> publish.

 - Add a manual trigger param `reprocess_days` to backfill recent partitions.
 - Use XCom to pass the computed partition date into downstream tasks.
 - Add a `ShortCircuitOperator` to skip heavy tasks if cost estimate too high.
 - Emit lineage metadata to a JSON file at the end of the DAG.

+## Challenges (see challenges.md)

+1) Orchestrate daily ETL: ingest -> validate -> transform -> publish.

+2) Add a backfill DAG that reprocesses last 3 days on demand.

+3) Implement a sensor that waits for sample_data availability.

+4) Add data quality task that fails DAG if null% > threshold.

+5) Implement a cost guard (skip heavy task if estimated scan > limit).

+Use `dags/sample_dag.py` as the starting template.